-This work was financially supported by the Researchers Supporting Project No. (RSP-2021/7) King Saud University, Riyadh, Saudi Arabia.
-B.D. also obtained funding from the Mianyang Normal University (QD2017A001, MYSY2017PY02) and the Science and Technology Department of Sichuan Province (2019YJ0508).
+We thank the Researchers Supporting Project No. (RSP-2021/7) King Saud University, Riyadh, Saudi Arabia, for the financial support.
+B. D. also obtained funding from the Mianyang Normal University (QD2017A001, MYSY2017PY02) and the Science and Technology department of Sichuan Province (2019YJ0508).
+The authors also thank PD.
+Dr. Jürgen Kreuzwieser from the Chair of Tree Physiology, Institute of Forest Sciences, Albert-Ludwigs-Universität Freiburg for his technical assistance on GC-MS.